How To Get a Secured Loan

 - You are looking to raise capital against your UK property to purchase foreign property

-- Your current mortgage lender has declined your further advance application
+- Your current lender disallowed a further advance application